prioritizr/prioritizr/docs/news/index.md

   the See also sections, fixing text formatting for the [`eval_connectivity_summary()`](https://prioritizr.net/reference/eval_connectivity_summary.md) function, and tweaking the header in the README.
-- Update publication vignette.
+- Update *Publication record* vignette.

 ## prioritizr 7.0.1.5

 ### Documentation updates

-- Update publication vignette.
+- Update *Publication record* vignette.

 ## prioritizr 7.0.1.4